BenjaminZYT/Volatility-Surface/README.md

 By Benjamin Z.Y.
 Teoh @ July 2024 @ Alpharetta, GA

 ## Overview
-This application visualizes the volatility of call and put options for a selected ticker, providing insight into how these volatilities vary with strike price and expiration date.
+This application visualizes the implied volatility of an asset using its call and put options.
+It provides insight into how these volatilities vary with strike price and expiration date.
+While theoretical models sometimes simplify volatility surfaces, actual market data shows that they are more complex.
+This application plots the empirical volatility surfaces derived from both call and put options data, offering a more accurate representation of market conditions.

 ### How to Use:
 1. Select or enter the ticker symbol of interest.
 The dropdown menu consists of all 30 tickers from the Dow Jones Industrial Average.